-A chloramine filter that removes chloramines and other chemicals with catalytic carbon (Centaur®) and an innovative tank design.
+A chloramine filter that removes chloramines with catalytic carbon (Centaur®) and an innovative tank design.

 Chloramine removal is near the top of the requests we get from city water customers.
 People are concerned and sometimes confused about chloramines.